konflux-ci/architecture/ADR/0033-product-version-controller.md

   of the *ProjectDevelopmentStreamTemplate* resource, while *status* and other transient properties would be stripped.

-* Resources names within the template will be set as following:
+* Resource names within the template will be set as following:

-    * If the name on the cloned resource ends with the *ProjectDevelopmentStream* resource's version value as determined above, the value is stripped and the "`{version}`" template string is places instead.
+    * If the name on the cloned resource ends with the *ProjectDevelopmentStream* resource's version value as determined above, the value is stripped and the "`{version}`" template string is placed instead.
     * Otherwise the "`{version}`" template string is appended to the name.